rfunix/Pompem/README.markdown

 Get Pompem up and running in a single command:

-$ python install -r requirements.txt
+$ python3.5 install -r requirements.txt

 You may greatly benefit from using [virtualenv](), which isolates packages installed for every project.
 If you have never used it, simply check [this tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/).